Candidate Diversity Statement

 Vassar has sought to support its increasingly diverse student body in a number of ways.
 For instance, in 2010, the College established the Transitions program for first-generation, low-income, and undocumented students.
 Meanwhile, for over 30 years, the College has collaborated with Laguardia Community College on Exploring Transfer, a summer program to help community college students make the transition to a four-year institution.
 More recently, the College has launched a $1.6 million initiative on “Engaged Pluralism: Belonging and Thriving at Vassar College,” sponsored in part by the Andrew W. Mellon Foundation.
 Students also have created their own organizations, many of which are devoted to inclusion and social justice.

-Faculty members and staff also play a critical and long-term role in helping to realize Vassar’s mission.
-To that end, all department and programs hiring for tenure-track and multi-year faculty positions are requesting all candidates to submit a diversity statement.
+Faculty members and staff play a critical and long-term role in helping to realize Vassar’s mission.
+To that end, all department and program hiring for tenure-track and multi-year faculty positions are requesting all candidates to submit a diversity statement.
 This statement should provide the candidate’s unique perspective on their past and present contributions to and future aspirations for promoting diversity, inclusion, and social justice in their professional career.
 The purpose of the diversity statement is to help departments and programs identify candidates who have professional experience, intellectual commitments, and/or willingness to engage in activities that could help the College contribute to its mission in these areas.

 In line with the College’s Affirmative Action Policy, there is no requirement or expectation that a candidate disclose their identity or membership in any protected class or group, either in the diversity statement or in other application documents submitted to the search committee.
 Demographic information is solicited through the application process; however, those data are confidential and are not provided to members of the search committee.